What Retail Buyers Want - Value Proposition

-Each quarter TRKR talk to retail category buyers to find out what’s currently important to them and, more specifically, what they expect from food & drink manufacturers when they pitch to them…
+TRKR regularly talk to retail category buyers to find out what’s currently important to them and, more specifically, what they expect from food & drink manufacturers when they pitch to them.

-The same retail buyer might also ask “why should I choose to put your product on the shelf, in place of competing products?”
+The same retail buyer might also ask “why should I choose to put your product on the shelf, in place of what’s already there?”

-This is important to the buyer because generally they won’t have extra shelf space for your product – another product will have to come off the shelf first.
+This is important to the buyer because they need to know that you will help them grow their category.
+You need to bring something different, and better to their shelves.
+Something that adds “value” to their shopper’s lives.
+Generally they won’t have extra shelf space for your product – another product will have to come off the shelf first.
 Your job is to convince them a) what that “victim sku” is, and b) why your product will sell more/provide more margin/attract new customers.
-They have interest in replacing like with like.
+They have little interest in replacing like with like.

 So you’ll need a compelling argument – ideally backed with evidence of consumer insight or data.